-22. The principal contaminant in the water from the Tarawa Terrace water treatment plant was PCE.
+- 21. The water from the Tarawa Terrace water treatment plant was also contaminated with PCE.
 In 1985, a PCE level of 215 parts per billion was detected.
-As with TCE, the current EPA maximum containment level for PCE is only five parts per billion.

-23. The source of the PCE in the Tarawa Terrace water was the waste disposal practices at ABC One-Hour Cleaners-a private, off-base dry cleaner.

-24. The ATSDR later estimated that PCE concentrations in Tarawa Terrace drinking water exceeded the current EPA maximum contaminant level for 351 months from November 1957 to February 1987.

-25. In addition to the Hadnot Point and Tarawa Terrace distribution systems, the Holcomb Boulevard distribution system was intermittently contaminated by Hadnot Point water between 1972 and 1985.
-And as noted above, before 1972, the Holcomb Boulevard area was supplied with water by the Hadnot Point system.

-26. Contractors and military scientists repeatedly raised alarms as testing throughout the early 1980s revealed the extent of the contamination.
+As with TCE, the current EPA maximum containment level for PCE is only five parts per billion. - 22.
+The PCE in the Tarawa Terrace water was, at least in part, the result of the waste disposal practices at a dry cleaner, ABC One-Hour Cleaners. - 23.
+The ATSDR later estimated that PCE concentrations in Tarawa Terrace drinking water exceeded the current EPA maximum contaminant level for 351 months from November 1957 to February 1987. - 24.
+In addition to the Hadnot Point and Tarawa Terrace distribution systems, the Holcomb Boulevard distribution system was contaminated by Hadnot Point water between 1972 and 1985.
+Before 1972, the Holcomb Boulevard area was supplied with water by the Hadnot Point system. - 25.
+On information and belief, the Navy's inadequate water safety practices also allowed other toxic chemicals to contaminate the water supply on Camp Lejeune, including lead and per- and polyfluoroalkyl substances ("PFAS"). - 26.
+Contractors and military scientists repeatedly raised alarms as testing throughout the early 1980s revealed the extent of the contamination.
 For example, as early as October 1980, the Laboratory Chief of the U.S. Army Environmental Hygiene Agency lab at Fort McPherson took the time to handwrite "Water is highly contaminated with low molecular weight halogenated hydrocarbons" on test results delivered to the Navy.
 And in early 1981 he issued a pointed, all-caps warning alongside the results of a subsequent test: "WATER HIGHLY CONTAMINATED WITH OTHER CHLORINATED HYDROCARBONS (SOLVENTS)!"

-27. But despite these urgent early warnings, officials at Camp Lejeune did not take any steps to close the contaminated wells until benzene was found in the water at Hadnot Point in 1984, and they continued to move slowly even after that shocking discovery.
-Wells were gradually removed from service over the course of 1984 and 1985, but contaminated water systems at Camp Lejeune were not fully shut down until 1987.

-28. In 1989, the EPA named both Camp Lejeune and ABC One-Hour Cleaners "Superfund" sites under the Comprehensive Environmental Response, Compensation and Liability Act of 1980 ("CERCLA"), 42 U.S.C. §§ 9601 et seq.
+- 27. But despite these urgent early warnings, officials at Camp Lejeune did not take any steps to close the contaminated wells until benzene was found in the water at Hadnot Point in 1984, and they continued to move slowly even after that shocking discovery.
+Wells were gradually removed from service over the course of 1984 and 1985, but contaminated water systems at Camp Lejeune were not fully shut down until 1987. - 28.
+In 1989, the EPA named both Camp Lejeune and ABC One-Hour Cleaners "Superfund" sites under the Comprehensive Environmental Response, Compensation and Liability Act of 1980 ("CERCLA"), 42 U.S.C. §§ 9601 et seq.